| Maxim Claes

 - Soak them: Occasionally soak your boxing gloves in a bucket of soapy water.
 (Depending on the product manufacturer’s care instructions).

 Things NOT to do when cleaning your gloves include:

 - Machine wash: Although you may be tempted to throw your gloves into the washing machine to save time and to ensure that they're completely clean, the washing machine will only destroy your gloves.

 Other important care tips to remember to keep your gloves clean:

-- Don’t air gloves out in the sun: Don’t leave your gloves out in the sun for longer than 30 minutes at a time as prolonged exposure can lead to cracks being formed and the material being ruined (especially if your gloves are made from leather).
+- Don’t air gloves out in the sun: Don’t leave your gloves out in the sun for longer than 30 minutes at a time, as prolonged exposure can lead to cracks being formed and the material being ruined (especially if your gloves are made from leather).

 - Be mindful of boxing glove material: Not all cleaning solutions are going to work on every pair of boxing gloves.
 The type of antibacterial spray or wipes you use will depend on the material and make of the gloves.
 It is best to follow the product manufacturer’s cleaning instructions to prolong the life of your gloves.

 - Alternate gloves: Have an extra pair of gloves on hand so you can alternate the use of your gloves and let them air out properly after using and cleaning them.

 While you may not defeat your boxing opponent with smelly boxing gloves, you certainly won’t be winning any friends either!
 Say goodbye to bad smells and skin infections when you follow these simple instructions on how to clean boxing gloves.
 Your boxing opponent and your hands will thank you!